Are you getting confused between the Radiant Rider Waite and Universal Waite? Well, you have come to the right place.

 The radiant Rider Waite deck is the same version as the Rider Waite deck.
 It is a faithful re-drawing of Pamela Coleman Smith’s design.

-All the artwork of Pamela Coleman has been updated with vibrant color in all the cards.
+All the artwork of Pamela Coleman has been updated with vibrant colors in all the cards.
 The back of the cards has been changed to provide a star-filled design.
 The deck brightness and subtle shading highlight the symbols that focus the readers on getting insight through the reading.

 It is available in the English language.
 It comes with a weight of 6.7 ounces, and its dimension is 2.75*1.25*4.25 inches.